-The fee for the 2015 MICGP Examination is $\leq 625$ for the MEQ and CKT modules respectively.
-The fee for the CCT module is $\leq 1300$ Please see the online application form for details.
+The fee for the 2016 MICGP Examination is €675 for the MEQ and CKT modules respectively.
+The fee for the CCT module is €1300 Please see the online application form for details.
 The fee to repeat the MEQ and CKT modules is €500 per module.
-Candidates withdrawing after the closing date will forfeit 50% of the total fee paid.
+The fee to repeat the CCT module is €750 Candidates withdrawing after the closing date will forfeit 50% of the total fee paid.
 The examination fee is non-refundable in the event of failing to pass the MICGP Examination and in the event of non attendance or late attendance as per Clause 1.2 in Section One.